"Making Peace"

 If you are serving as a mediator, be careful not to take sides.
 Often, each party will want you to agree that they are right and the other side is wrong.
 If you are an authority and a judge, this could be appropriate.
 But when you are serving as a mediator, be careful not to become a party to the dispute.
 Instead of finding a peaceful settlement, you will then expand the quarrel.
 The side that feels you are against them will now need to look for other people to bolster their position.
 The quarrel will grow instead of resolving itself peacefully.

-both parties will be able to express themselves in a peaceful setting.
+You will be most successful when you can perceive both people in a positive light.
+When you can create a positive atmosphere in the room by radiating good will to everyone involved, both parties will be able to express themselves in a peaceful setting.
 Your presence will enable them to understand and be understood in ways that they would not have been able to do if you weren’t there.

 But be very careful not to make the situation worse.
 You might be close friends to both parties and they both want to win you over.
 You might say something that one can use as ammunition against the other.
 They might be better off finding someone with much experience in serving as a peace mediator who is an objective outsider.

-there might be deep emotional issues that have been around for many years.
+If you do everything you can and tempers still flare, realize there might be deep emotional issues that have been around for many years.
 The resentment has added up and now it explodes.
 You might have to speak to each one separately to enable them to calm down before they can speak to each other.
 There might be hidden issues that one or both are not telling you.
 You think that you know the entire picture, but important pieces of data that you aren’t aware of would change the way that you are looking at the situation.

 Know your limits.
 Know when you should step out of a situation.
 Know when your involvement will cause havoc with your emotions and drag you into a situation with which you didn’t need to be involved.
 At times the only way someone will know these limits is to have been involved in trying to help out in a quarrel that blew up in their face.
 When you know what you can’t do, you will have more time and energy to be involved in what you can do.